Head: Mr. Owoeye Polysius Olaniran

 Introduction

-The formal instrument for the establishment of Internal Audit Units in Ministries and Extra-ministerial Departments is the Financial Regulations.
-As stated in chapter 17 thereof, “an Internal Audit Unit is established to provide a complete and continuous audit of the accounts and records of revenue and
+The formal instrument for the establishment of internal audit Unit in Ministries and Extra-ministerial Department is the financial regulation.
+As stated in chapter 17 thereof, “an internal audit unit is established to provide a complete and continuous audit of the accounts and records of revenue and expenditure, assets, allocated and unallocated stores, where applicable.”
+Therefore, all activities of the unit are strictly guided by the provision of the financial Regulation and extant treasury and establishment circulars vis-à-vis other duties assigned by management.

 Mandate